We are committed to postgraduate medical education.

-Half day Deteriorating Patient simulation training focusing on Sepsis & Bradycardia, Rapid Atrial Fibrillation and Post operative.
-This half day course aims to combine the trainee’s professional qualities with clinical skills, in the management of the deteriorating patient.
+Deteriorating Patient simulation training focuses on sepsis and bradycardia, rapid atrial fibrillation and post-operative care.
+This half-day course aims to combine the trainee’s professional qualities with clinical skills in the management of the deteriorating patient.

 Suturing Master Class

-Consultant lead practical and didactic half day workshop with 1 to 4 individualised teaching
+Consultant-led practical and didactic half-day workshop with 1 to 4 individualised teaching.

 Basic Sciences and Physiology

-The programs are all Consultant lead and consist of MCQs, tutorials and MCQ feedback.
+The programs are all Consultant-led and consist of MCQs, tutorials and MCQ feedback.